 PharmaCare may not cover a prescription if you still have more than a two-week supply of the drug.

 This helps to eliminate the dangers of having excess medication on hand.
-It also avoids waste, especially in cases in which a physician discontinues your medication while you still have a large supply.
-In such cases, the drug and any portion of the cost paid by you and by PharmaCare is wasted.
+It also avoids waste, especially if your treatment with a drug is discontinued while you still have a large supply.
+When this happens, the drug and any portion of the cost paid by you and by PharmaCare is wasted.
 Also, if you do not dispose of the medication correctly, it may harm the environment.
 (For more information on the safe disposal of unused medications, visit your local pharmacy.)

-If you choose, you may still have the prescription filled or refilled while you still have more than a two-week supply, but PharmaCare will not cover any portion of the cost.
+If you choose to get a refill of your medication and you still have more than a two-week supply, PharmaCare will not cover any portion of the cost.

 Note: In some cases, after consultation with your pharmacist and perhaps with your physician, it may be determined that an early fill of your prescription is appropriate.
 In this case, PharmaCare would cover the eligible costs.